AmirAttoun/CS50-Final-Project/README.md

 ## Concept of an "advent calendar"
 In Europe, there is the concept of an "Advent Calendar" (hence the ad in adCalendar).
-Usually used during the pre-Christmas time, kids (and likeminded adult) can buy a physical calendar that consists of individual "doors" than are supposed to be opened each day from the 1st to the 24th (Christmas Eve).
+Usually used during the pre-Christmas time, kids (and likeminded adults) can buy a physical calendar that consists of individual "doors" than are supposed to be opened each day from the 1st to the 24th (Christmas Eve).
 Behind each door there is a piece of chocolate, a note or other little gifts.
-Hence the the idea to create calendars with a limited runtime
+Hence the the idea to create calendars with a limited runtime.

 ## Features